 The Spring Festival is a joyous time for Chinese people.
 Because of the spread of sickness this year they flocked to hospitals or stayed home.
-Chinese students grieve deeply from watching their nation suffer from this disease.
-They are anxious over the outcome for their own family.
-One Chinese student lamented, “I wish there was something I could do.
-I feel helpless.”
+Chinese students grieved deeply from watching their nation suffer from this disease.
+They were anxious over the outcome for their own family.
+One Chinese student lamented, “I wish there was something I could have done.
+I felt helpless.”

-As Chinese students walk about campus they wonder what other students think when they look and stare at them.
-One Chinese student shared he suffered from feeling discriminated.
+As Chinese students walked about on campus they wondered what other students thought when they would look and stare at them.
+One Chinese student shared that he suffered from feeling discriminated.
 “Somehow I think they blame me..that it’s the fault of Chinese people.”
-Another Chinese student conveyed that she refrains from coughing or sneezing in public because other students might think she is infected and report her to the University.
+Another Chinese student conveyed that she refrained from coughing or sneezing in public because other students might have thought she was infected and would report her to the University.

 To prevent getting infected and passing any type of sickness to others most Chinese students wear face masks.
 They wear protection not because they are sick but to protect themselves from germs and possible exposure to any virus.
 This is a common cultural practice in China.
-However, Chinese students may feel misunderstood because others on campus may think they are sick because they wear protection.
+However, Chinese students felt misunderstood because others on their campus thought they were sick because they wore protection.
 Chinese students have suffered emotional pain when other students have uttered mean words or blamed them for the health crisis.

 How can you respond to Chinese students on your campus?